-1.4.2 The Plan is divided into 7 chapters (supported by appendices) covering General Policies, Housing Growth, Leisure, Landscape and Environment, Transport, Economic Development and Heath provision.
+1.4.2 The Plan is divided into 7 chapters (supported by appendices) covering General Policies, Housing Growth, Leisure, Landscape/Environment, Transport, Economic Development and Heath provision.
 All the policies in the Plan are set out in detail in the relevant chapter.
-The survey and evaluation data supporting the chapters is contained in a separate document.